vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1965 The Beginnings of Indian Philosophy: selections from the Rig Veda, Atharva Veda, Upanis.ads, and Mahābhārata, translated from the Sanskrit with an

-introduction, notes and glossarial index by Franklin Edgerton.
-London.
+introduction, notes and glossarial index by Franklin EdgertoṇLondon.

 (BHSD) Buddhist Hybrid Sanskrit Grammar and Dictionary.
 Volume II: Dictionary.
 Indian reprint, Delhi 1970.

 Eibl-Eibesfeldt, I

 1975 Krieg und Frieden aus der Sicht der Verhaltensforschung.
-M¨unchen.
-Einoo, Shingo
+M¨uncheṇEinoo, Shingo

-1999 The Autumn Goddess Festival: Described in the Purān. as. in: M. Tanaka & M. Tachikawa (eds.), Living with Sakti ´ .
+1999 The Autumn Goddess Festival: Described in the Purāṇas. in: M. Tanaka & M. Tachikawa (eds.), Living with Sakti ´ .
 Gender, Sexuality and Religion in

 South Asia.
 Osaka 1999.
 Senri Ethnological Studies No. 50, pp. 33–70.

 Elliot, H.M. & John Dowson

 1867–77 The History of India as told by its own Historians.
 The Muhammadan Period, edited from the posthumous papers of the late H.M.
-Elliot by John Dowson.
-London.
+Elliot by John DowsoṇLondon.
 8 vols.

 Emeneau, M.B.

 1958 Oral Poets of South India—the Todas. in: Journal of American Folklore 71 (1958), 312–324.

 1988 Sanskrit Studies of M.B.
 Emeneau.
-Selected Papers, edit. by B.A. van Nooten.
-Berkeley.
+Selected Papers, edit. by B.A. van NooteṇBerkeley.

 Encyclopaedia of Islam

-(En.Is.)
+(EṇIs.)
 The Encyclopaedia of Islam.
 New Edition, Leiden.
 5 Vols. & Suppl.
 Encyclopaedia of Religion and Ethics

 (ERE) The Encyclopaedia of Religion and Ethics.
 Edit. by James Hastings.
 Edinburgh 1921.
 13 vols.